AngelJavierSalazar/django_employee_api/README.md

 1. A function to format and ingest fixture data can be accessed at <br />
 https://github.com/AngelJavierSalazar/django-json-fixture-converter <br />

-2. Application of pandas groupby and other functions using empployee data <br />
+2. Application of pandas groupby and other functions using employee data <br />
 https://github.com/AngelJavierSalazar/pandas_employee_analysis.git <br />